NetApp-openstack-dev/openstack-docs/source/netapp-storage/section_storage-grid.rst

 .. note::

-    StorageGRID Webscale does not support the use the Images (Glance) v2.0 API.
-The Images (Glance) v1 API is deprecated and will be removed after the Pike release
+    StorageGRID Webscale does not support the use of the Images (Glance) v2.0 API.
+The Images (Glance) v1 API is deprecated and will be removed after the Pike release.

 **Efficient, Durable, and Flexible**